-- If you’d like to add some stylish masks to your collection, you can support our small business community and make a fashion statement by shopping with the following local retailers: Catherine Gee, Johnny Was, Loveworn, Ace Rivington and Peanuts (for kids).
+- If you’d like to add some stylish masks to your collection, you can support our small business community and make a fashion statement by shopping with the following local retailers: Catherine Gee, Johnny Was, Loveworn, and Ace Rivington.
 Additionally, the Santa Barbara Visitor Center now offers free and for purchase face masks.
 While you receive local tips on area activities, be sure to stock up on mask and hand sanitizer necessities.

 *Those who are exempt from wearing a face mask include those with a medical condition, mental health condition, or disability that prevents wearing a face covering and those who are hearing impaired or communicating with a person who is hearing impaired, where the ability to see the mouth is essential for communication, do not need to use a face mask.
 For more information, please click here.

 Keep Your Distance: Practicing social distancing is required.
 Please remain six feet away from those not in your traveling party at all times.

 State Street Goes Pedestrian: We are delighted to share the news that State Street in downtown Santa Barbara has been closed to car traffic from Sola to Gutierrez Streets.
 This makes it easier to social distance—and State Street makes for a lovely pedestrian promenade.
 When traveling on State Street, please use the street for walking rather than the sidewalk.
 If you’re biking along State Street, proceed slowly.
 Cross streets will remain open to vehicle traffic so please be mindful of traffic lights.
 As you reach the 500 Block of State Street, please be advised that a face covering is required and will be enforced, but we recommend that you wear one on all blocks of the pedestrian promenade, as there may be areas with more people where a 6-foot distance isn’t possible.
 Bike traffic is also prohibited on the 500 Block stretch.

 Call Ahead: Before visiting, we recommend confirming all reservations—especially if you made them in advance of the pandemic.
 This applies to hotels, restaurants, and attractions, as businesses are reopening at different paces with different guidelines for their guests.